Food is my life. It has always been a driver for me, it is integral to our existence, so let us create the space to enjoy it to its full potential.

 “Look deep into nature; then you will understand everything”

 A form of agriculture very similar to organic farming, but is a deeper holistic, ecological and ethical approach, not just to farming but also gardening, food and nutrition.
 Drawn on a series of lectures in 1924 given by Rudolf Steiner, it includes various esoteric concepts and treats the farm as its own living organism, looking to be self-supporting in nature without the use of off-farm inputs.
 Often remarked, ‘Food tastes as it should’ when grown biodynamically.
+If you would like to learn more, please check out the Intro to Biodynamics Workshop here.

 In response to what we now call ‘conventional agriculture’ in the 20th century, organics is a system of farming practices that only use natural substances, therefore avoiding the use of man made fertilizers, pesticides, growth regulators, and genetically modified organisms.
 Previously known as ‘agriculture’.